This article was first published on 8 March 2022.

 VTL between Singapore and Vietnam

 Over in Vietnam, the country has reinstated its pre-COVID-19 visa policies.
-This means that Singaporeans can enter Vietnam without a visa for up to 30 days.
+This means that Singaporeans can enter Vietnam for up to 30 days without a visa.
 That said, you must still comply with the country's health and immigration regulations, which include downloading and using Vietnam's PC-COVID mobile application, having travel insurance that covers COVID-19 treatment with a minimum coverage of USD10,00 and monitoring health for 10 days after entry and reporting to local health authorities if COVID-19 symptoms arise.

 Did you know?
 Travel will become an essential form of self-care this year.
 Here’s why.